-Alumina from suppliers is shipped to EGA's dedicated berths at Jebel Ali and Khalifa Port with a weighted average sea distance of 4586 km, based on supply quantities and origins.
+Alumina from suppliers is shipped to EGA's dedicated berths at Jebel Ali and Khalifa Port with a weighted average sea distance of 1698 km for ATS, 7735 km for JAS and 4215 km for EGA Total, based on supply quantities and origins.
 ATA alumina is delivered to the adjacent ATS smelter, eliminating the need for transportation.